Mainstream Renewable Power Successfully Completes the Final Phase of c US$1 8 billion Wind and Solar Financing Deal in Chile

-Mainstream Renewable Power Successfully Completes the Final Phase of c.US$1.8 billion Wind and Solar Financing Deal in Chile (Di giovedì 1 luglio 2021) It has Successfully consented Hornsea One (1.2 GW), the largest operational offshore Wind plant in the world today; and developed the Hornsea 2 project (1.4 GW) before selling these projects and the ...Leggi su adnkronos
+Mainstream Renewable Power Successfully Completes the Final Phase of c.US$1.8 billion Wind and Solar Financing Deal in Chile (Di venerdì 2 luglio 2021) - DUBLIN and SANTIAGO, Chile, July 1, 2021 /PRNewswire/

+Global Wind and Solar company, Mainstream Renewable Power ("Mainstream" or "The Company"), has achieved financial close for the third and Final Phase of its "Andes Renovables" Wind and Solar platform in Chile.
+The c.
+US$182 million in debt raised will be used to build the "Copihue" Phase which consists of one Wind farm, named Camán, located in central Chile.
+The ...Leggi su liberoquotidiano

+Global Wind and Solar company, Mainstream Renewable Power ("Mainstream" or "The Company"), has achieved financial close for the third and Final Phase of its "Andes Renovables" Wind and Solar platform in Chile.
+The c.
+US$182 million in debt raised will be used to build the "Copihue" Phase which consists of one Wind farm, named Camán, located in central Chile.
+The ...Leggi su liberoquotidiano

 Advertising